dcos/cosmos/README.md

 ### [Cosmos Version 0.4.x Docs](https://docs.mesosphere.com/1.11/deploying-services/package-api/)

+The tooling for packaging docs is at [mesosphere/packaging-docs](https://github.com/mesosphere/packaging-docs)

 ## Reporting Problems

 If you encounter a problem that seems to be related to a Cosmos bug, please create an issue at